-To edit a rule group
+To create or edit a rule group

-- 1. Select the Identity Audit | Basic configuration data | Rule groups category. - 2.
+- In the Manager, select the Identity Audit > Basic configuration data > Rule groups category. - 2.
 Select a rule group in the result list.
-Select the Change master data task. - OR -
+Select the Change main data task.

-Click 🖶 in the result list.
+Click 🛃 in the result list.

-- 3. Edit the master data for the rule group. - 4.
+- 3. Edit the main data of the rule group. - 4.
 Save the changes.